 Universities across the UK are striving to engage more care leavers with higher education.
 Here Transitions Team leader at De Montfort University, Melissa Page, explains why this is so important and what her university is seeking to do to reach more care leavers.

 Having blogged for many years about fostering and raising children I have more recently looked at ways in which adults and young people can achieve happiness and contentment.
-Last time we looked at different types of anger and being able to let go of it.
+Last time we looked at how we can turn the corner and move on after a negative experience.